hmnshudhmn24/docintel-document-ai/README.md

----
-language:
-  - en
-license: mit
-tags:
-  - document-question-answering
-  - ocr
-  - summarization
-  - document-ai
-pipeline_tag: document-question-answering
-model_name: docintel
----

-# 🧾 DOCINTEL — Document AI (Donut-based)
+# 🧾 DOCINTEL — Document AI

 **DOCINTEL** extracts structured insights from scanned PDFs and images using **naver-clova-ix/donut-base** (Donut).
 It supports OCR fallback, entity extraction, and document summarization via Donut on page images.